 Below are a list of different challenges we’ve encountered as professional landscape and construction contractors serving the Nepean area.

-Landscaping For an Older Home in An Established Neighborhood
+Landscaping for an Older Home in an Established Neighborhood

 The older the home and neighborhood the more “established” and “mature” the landscaping is going to be.
 This could mean very large mature trees, large mature privacy hedges and likely garden beds that could be overgrown and out-of-control.
-There could be existing hardscape elements such as concrete or brick porches, patios, walkways and retaining walls that are either still in great shape or they could be showing their age and might need to be replaced.
+There may be existing hardscape elements such as concrete or brick porches, patios, walkways and retaining walls that are either still in great shape or they could be showing their age and might need to be removed and/or replaced.

 A good clean up will make an immediate difference in curb appeal for any Nepean property that hasn’t received this kind of landscaping attention in a few years.